codingkapur/color-palette/README.md

 ## ISSUES SO FAR:

 1. When we click on random color, the first click has an undesired behavior.
 On the second click and ahead, it works fine.
 To be fixed!

 2. On every click on the random color button, the color created randomly is printed to the console in RGB format.
 After every few clicks, it can be observed that in the Red color space, NaN is the value.
 It appears only in the red color space even though the logic for generating the number for each color space is the same.
-To be fixed!
+FIXED!
+(Issue revealed - padStart pads the value with # and if the red space value is single digit, it adds an extra # which is why it says NaN. )

 ## Code Review Objective: